-The grand puja pandal, themes, bright lights and decorations of the Sarbojonin or Barowari Durga Puja caught people’s fancy to a great extent.
-But the heritage associated with the Bonedi Barir Durga Puja in Kolkata retains its traditional value till date.
+The grand puja pandal, themes, bright lights, and decorations of the Sarbojonin or Barowari Durga Puja caught people’s fancy to a great extent.
+But the heritage associated with the Bonedi Barir Durga Puja in Kolkata retains its traditional value to date.

 Preparing the Pratima of Maa Durga

 The embellishment of Maa Durga Pratima with Daker Saaj or Solar Saaj was started by these bonedis or zamindars.
-This Shola is infact a milky-white plant extract derieved from the pith of a plant called as Shoal.
-And the Daker Saaj was given using silver foil also called as rangta and also by using silver sequins.
+This Shola is in fact a milky-white plant extract derived from the pith of a plant called Shoal.
+And the Daker Saaj was given using silver foil also called rangta and also by using silver sequins.
 Since such extravagant decorative items were not available in India at that period.

 These used to be imported from abroad.
-They came in mail which is called as Daak in Bengali.
-Thus ornamenting Maa Durga with such embellishments were called as Daker Saaj.
+They came in the mail which is called Daak in Bengali.
+Thus ornamenting Maa Durga with such embellishments was called Daker Saaj.
 Such kind of decorations were only afforded by those privileged families of early Bengal.

-Bonedi Barir Durga Puja in Kolkata, a close-knot family affair
+Bonedi Barir Durga Puja in Kolkata, a close-knit family affair